 Laboratories from countries defined and listed in the International Monetary Fund (IMF) World Economic Outlook as emerging and developing economies can apply for a reduction of the EQA fees.
 These laboratories can take advantage of a significant reduction in EQA fees for a period of 4 years, provided the laboratories agree to continue to participate in EQA at full cost thereafter.
-The reduction of fees does not apply to the annual EMQN membership registration fee which must be paid in full.

 The IMF policy document lists the current countries defined as emerging and developing economies.